hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 If you're running into trouble in the process below, be sure to check the section [Trouble Shooting](#trouble-shooting) below.

+Let's get started!
+We'll use docker to setup and run in a simple environment.

 ## Run Docker build
 ```
 docker compose build
 ```

-## Run Docker containers for the keri witness network and `did:webs` generator and resolver
+## Run Docker containers for the keri witness network and the `did:webs` generator and resolver environment

 ```
 docker compose down